BoboSchlonz/HoleInTheHeadBobo/README.md

 When the mind is calm and happy, everything else falls into place.
 To reach the mind we can hack into our immune system and consciously influence our stress response.

-## Transcoding 1
+## Transcoding

 My aim or approach to the transcoding is for one, the processing and visualisation of the found material of Bart Huges' theories.
 I also want to focus on the unrecognized abilities of the human body, whether it is survival with a hole in the skull, or getting high on endogenous drugs through breathing techniques.

+### Transcoding No. 1

-### Digitalisation of the book
+#### Digitalisation of the book
 Only a very small ammount of the written book is digitalized.
 It was not published in large numbers and there is no source to digitally find this book.
 My aim was to make it accessable online.

+#### Methods
-I wanted to keep the original feeling of a book, So I cleaned scanned pages of the book up and made the pages better readable.
+I cleaned scanned pages of the book up and made the pages better readable.
 Then I used optical character recognition to transcode the text and cleaned it up manually.

-#### Methods
+#### Tools
 Photoshop, OCR

 #### Results
 [<img src="https://github.com/BoboSchlonz/HoleInTheHeadBobo/blob/master/documentation/gif/80924599-1f65f400-8d8a-11ea-8833-b68350c8b860.gif" width="50%">](https://github.com/BoboSchlonz/HoleInTheHeadBobo/blob/master/documentation/pdf/Trepanation-TheCureOfPsychosisTextverbessert.pdf)

-## Transcoding 2
+### Transcoding No. 2

-### New Cover Design
+#### New Cover Design

-#### Aims
 Giving this interesting topic and research a nicer design

+#### Method
+Using all kinds of found material that I archived when visiting the IISG and went through the collection that was interesting for me.
+Collaging

 #### Tools
-InDesign
+InDesign, Photoshop

 #### Results
   [<img src="https://github.com/BoboSchlonz/HoleInTheHeadBobo/blob/master/documentation/images/TrepanationBookMockup Kopie.jpg" width="50%">](https://github.com/BoboSchlonz/HoleInTheHeadBobo/blob/master/documentation/pdf/Cover.pdf)

-### Transcoding 3
+### Transcoding No. 3

 #### Poster

-#### Aims
-showing the variety of possibilities to mind-expansion
+Showing the variety of possibilities to mind-expansion through a personality-type-style poster

+#### Tools
+Indesign, Illustrator

 #### Results

  [<img src="https://github.com/BoboSchlonz/HoleInTheHeadBobo/blob/master/documentation/images/Poster.jpg" width="30%">](https://github.com/BoboSchlonz/HoleInTheHeadBobo/blob/master/documentation/images/Poster.jpg) | [<img src="https://github.com/BoboSchlonz/HoleInTheHeadBobo/blob/master/documentation/images/Poster2.jpg" width="30%">](https://github.com/BoboSchlonz/HoleInTheHeadBobo/blob/master/documentation/images/Poster2.jpg)

 ## Transcoding Tool

 #### Aims
 Following the studies of Bart Huges, there are several methods to increase the amount of blood in the brain.
 Trepanation is supposed to be one, that is permanent, others can be experienced without extreme measures.